Artifact Cart Host

 Interested in history and sharing one of Portland's premier attractions?
 Pittock Mansion is seeking enthusiastic volunteers to engage visitors in hands-on learning.
 Long-and-short-term volunteers are welcome to apply.

-Hands-On History Host Description: The Hands-On History host uses the Artifact Carts to engage visitors in hands-on learning.
-The Artifact Carts consist of historic objects that visitors can pick up and use.
-This host helps guests learn about the historic objects and how they were used to get an insight into what life was like around the time Henry and Georgiana Pittock lived in the Mansion.
-The Hands-On History host chooses which Artifact Cart they’d like to share with visitors, "Home Technology & Architecture" or "Kitchen Gadgets & Gizmos."
+Artifact Cart Host Description: The Artifact Cart host uses historic objects to engage visitors in hands-on learning.
+Visitors can touch and use the objects to help learn about that life was like around the time Henry and Georgiana Pittock lived in the Mansion.
+At each shift, the Artifact Cart host chooses which cart they’d like to share with visitors, "Home Technology & Architecture" or "Kitchen Gadgets & Gizmos."

 Impact: The Hands-On History hosts actively support the Mansion's mission to inspire understanding and stewardship to Portland history through Pittock Mansion, its collections, and programs.